-The purpose of college guidance at Concordia is to provide a personalized, student-centered program that informs and supports both students and parents.
+The college counseling program at Concordia provides a personalized, student-centered, 4-year program that informs and supports both students and parents throughout the process of career exploration and college preparation.

-We believe in supporting students to find the college or university that best matches their abilities, interests and ambitions.
-This requires consideration of the location, academics and the culture of potential schools.
+As counselors, we believe in supporting students to find colleges or universities that best match their abilities, interests, and ambitions.
+This requires consideration of a wide range of factors, such as the location, academics and the culture of potential schools.

-Our college guidance is a four-year program educating parents and students extensively about preparing for college, the college search process, completing applications, and ultimately selecting a college/university.
+Concordia college counseling is a four-year program that comprehensively guides parents and students to be prepared for college life, the college search process, completing applications, and ultimately selecting the best-fit college/university.
 The degree of guidance increases and becomes more specialized as students advance through Grades 9 to 12.
-All Grade 11 students are required to take a .5 credit college and career planning class, Identity, Vocation and Spirituality, which helps students to prepare for junior internships and begin preparation for college applications

-By finding their "Best Fit" school, students are equipped to pursue their passions, grow and mature in their education, and are better suited to achieve their academic and future career goals.
+Through the process of discovering their “Best Fit” school, students are equipped to pursue their passions, grow and mature in their education, and achieve their academic and future career goals.

 College Acceptances Around the World